hudl/HudlDistortionCorrectionTool/README.md

 ## Mode 3: Apply parameters to a video:

-This script takes an input video and output directory and a `.yaml` file, and produces distrortion-corrected images.
+This script takes an input video and output directory and a `.yaml` file, and produces distortion-corrected images.

 Usage : `./DistortionCorrection CamaraParams.yaml inputVid Output `